-In addition to the business combination transactions discussed above, the Company completed certain other acquisitions in 2014.
+In addition to the Atlantic Acquisition and the Marlin Acquisition discussed above, the Company completed certain other acquisitions during the year ended December 31, 2014.
+The total considerations transferred net of cash acquired for these acquisitions were approximately \$59.4 million.
 These acquisitions were immaterial to the Company's financial statements individually and in the aggregate during their respective reporting periods.